Evidence-Based Security Practices

 Get the latest cyber news and updates straight to your inbox.

 Your organisation’s greatest security risk isn’t a shadowy hacker in a hoodie – it’s the well-meaning employee who shares passwords to meet a project deadline, uses Dropbox because the approved file-sharing system is too slow, or clicks on a phishing email from what appears to be a trusted colleague.
-This uncomfortable reality emerged as the central theme in our recent webinar, "Hiding in Plain Sight: The Cyber Risks Built Into Your Daily Operations," where I joined fellow cybersecurity experts Petra Vincent and Matthew Wylie to dissect how everyday business practices create the vulnerabilities that attackers exploit most successfully.

 “Human risk is usually not from bad actors,” explained digital strategist Petra Vincent during the discussion.
 “It usually comes from when someone’s trying to find an easier route, when teams are incentivised to move really fast without any guardrails, and then they start to bypass controls.”